glenzli/paper-vueify/README.md

   }
 </script>
 ```
 **p-item** can be used for all kind of items except symbol definition.
 In **paper.js**, the idea of symbol saves a lot of resources in drawing, to create a placed symbol, you need create a definition first.
-In **paper-vue**, you need a **SymbolDefinition** function to create a proper definition, with a unique user specified key to identify the definition.
+In **paper-vueify**, you need a **SymbolDefinition** function to create a proper definition, with a unique user specified key to identify the definition.
 Then, you may create inifinite number of symbol to refer the key.
 The following code will create 40 symbols refer to the circle.
 The definition is not displayed, which is consistent with paper.js's.

 ```html
 <template>